March 1, 2022

 As I dragged my body forward, my head throbbed like it was in a vice.
 My heartbeat was racing as if I was running a 5k.
 My lungs hurt each time I breathed in.
 And my entire body ached from the physical strain of all that extra weight as the late afternoon sun beat down.
 Moreover, I felt so nauseated that I could barely move down the trail at one mile per hour.

-The only thing that kept me moving forward through these overwhelming symptoms was the notion that I needed to sleep at lower elevation to feel better.
+The only thing that kept me moving forward through these overwhelming symptoms was the notion that I needed to sleep at a lower elevation to feel better.
 My headache and nausea would recede once I got lower down this mountain.

 The trail finally began its blessed descent when I reached the Sunnyside Canyon Trail junction at mile 11.2, and I sighed with desperate relief.
 I’d made it!
 At last!

 But it wasn’t long before I had a new concern.
 It was now 5:15 pm.
 I’d gone so slow this afternoon that I was now racing the sun to find somewhere to camp.
-The sun would be setting in just an hour’s time, and there was nothing flat on either side of the trail.
+The sun would be setting in just an hour, and there was nothing flat on either side of the trail.

 Earlier today, I’d hoped to set up camp at the cement trough near mile 15.
 But I was now 100% confident that wasn’t going to happen.
 The trough was still another 3.8 miles ahead of me, and I simply didn’t have the time or the energy to make it there.